imageio/imageio/docs/classes.rst

 .. note::
-    imageio is under construction, some details with regard to the Reader and Writer classes will probably change.
-We'll have to implement a few more plugins to see what works well and what not.
+    imageio is under construction, some details with regard to the Reader and Writer classes may change.

 These are the main classes of imageio.
 They expose an interface for advanced users and plugin developers.
 A brief overview:

   * :ref:`imageio.FormatManager<insertdocs-imageio-FormatManager>` - for keeping track of registered formats.
-  * :ref:`imageio.Format<insertdocs-imageio-Format>` - the thing that says it can read/save a certain file.
+  * :ref:`imageio.Format<insertdocs-imageio-Format>` - representation of a file format reader/writer
-    Has a reader and writer class asociated with it.
-  * :ref:`imageio.Reader<insertdocs-imageio-Reader>` - object used during the reading of a file.
+  * imageio.Format.Reader - object used during the reading of a file.
-  * :ref:`imageio.Writer<insertdocs-imageio-Writer>` - object used during saving a file.
+  * imageio.Format.Writer - object used during saving a file.
   * :ref:`imageio.Request<insertdocs-imageio-Request>` - used to store the filename and other info.

-Plugins need to implement a Reader, Writer and Format class and register a format object using ``imageio.formats.add_format()``.
+Plugins need to implement a Format class and register a format object using ``imageio.formats.add_format()``.

 .. insertdocs end::